whymog/trash-kings/README.md

 # TRASH KINGS
-## An Empire-Building game of Strategy, Subterfuge, and Garbage
+## An Empire-Building Game of Strategy, Subterfuge, and Garbage

 Follow development progress on [Trello](https://trello.com/b/maLfJmUF)